TIU11/rails-application-template/README.md

 Assumes some things:

+* rails 3.2.x is installed (on your localhost)
+* XCode and command line tools (GCC needed to compile some gems)
+* RVM is installed (on localhost, dev, demo, production)
 * SSH keys are configured, so access to dev.tiu11.org doesn't prompt for a password
 * dev.tiu11.org has an SSH public key, and this is the desired Bitbucket deployment key
 * dev.tiu11.org has RVM (~> 1.20) installed